 Mystery Box Location 1: The Bar

-The Mystery Box could appear in the top floor of the Bar.
+The Mystery Box could appear on the top floor of the Bar.
 It is close to Quick Revive.

 Mystery Box Location 2: Double Tap Corner

 The second possible location for the Mystery Box is in the same corner as Double Tap.
 It is across from the Rare Book Store.

 Town Grief is unique due to the lava, EMP Grenades, lack of Wall Weapons, and Galvaknuckles.
 Players tend to concentrate more on the Mystery Box.
 This results in players being more aggressive when the other team is using the Mystery Box.
 When using the Mystery Box, you should expect the other team to stab you, throw grenades at the Mystery Box, attempt to block the Mystery Box, and EMP the Mystery Box.
 When EMPs are thrown at the Mystery Box, they will also affect either Double Tap or Quick Revive, making these perks unavailable for 1.5 minutes.

 EMP Grenades are also often used to EMP the Pack-a-Punch machine.
 This normally takes place when a player attempts to upgrade their weapon.
 Shutting down the machine after a weapon has been added will result in the loss of that weapon and the 5000 points spent to upgrade it.